-According to recent observations the expansion rate of universe is accelerating \cite{ref7,ref8,ref9}.
-In the context of General Relativity (GR) this means that there must be an extra component in the cosmic fluid which acts against gravity.
-Because of the lack of our knowledge, this extraordinary element is called dark energy (DE).
-Since we still could not detect any interaction between DE and ordinary matter, in spite of many efforts, our informations about this component is pretty less.
-Fortunately, the nature of DE could be investigated through it's equation of state parameter (EOS) which defined as the ratio of pressure to energy density $\omega=p/\rho$.
-Recent 9 year WMAP \cite{ref10} and Planck (2015) \cite{ref11} collaboration results, at $\%68$ confidence level, show that $-1.162<\omega_{X}<-0.983$ and $-1.099<\omega_{X}<-0.944$ respectively ($\omega_{X}$ refers to the dark energy EOS parameter).
+According to observations the expansion rate of universe is accelerating at present epoch \cite{ref7,ref8,ref9}.
+In the context of General Relativity (GR), there must be an extra component in the cosmic fluid which acts against gravity.
+In literature, this extraordinary component is called dark energy (DE).
+Since we still could not detect any interaction between DE and ordinary matter, in spite of many efforts, our informations about this component is quite less.
+Fortunately, the nature of DE could be investigated through its equation of state parameter (EOS) which defined as the ratio of pressure to energy density $\omega=p/\rho$.
+Recent 9 year WMAP \cite{ref10} and Planck (2015) \cite{ref11} collaboration results, at $68\%$ confidence level (CL), show that the EOS parameter varies in the ranges $-1.162<\omega_{X}<-0.983$ and $-1.099<\omega_{X}<-0.944$ respectively ($\omega_{X}$ refers to the dark energy EOS parameter).
 The dark energy EOS parameter could be considered as a constant parameter (i.e $\omega_{X}=-1$) described by cosmological constant or a dynamical time varying function of time (or equivalently redshift) which could be described by scalar fields.
-As interval $-1/3>\omega_{X}>-1$ is called quintessence region, phantom region indicates by $\omega_{X}<-1$.
-While cosmological constant scenario faces two serious theoretical problems namely the fine-tuning and the coincidence problems \cite{ref12,ref13}, phantom scenario suffers from ultraviolet quantum instabilities \cite{ref14} and quintessence does not match with recent observations \cite{ref7,ref8,ref9} which indicate the possibility of crossing phantom divide line (PDL) at $\%68$ confident level (CL).
-The thing which we almost know precisely is that at matter dominated era the cosmic expansion was decelerating then, at a certain redshift called transition redshift, dark energy dominated over universe and hence the expansion phase changed to accelerating one.
+As interval $-1/3>\omega_{X}>-1$ is called quintessence region, phantom region is indicated by $\omega_{X} < -1$.
+While cosmological constant scenario faces two serious theoretical problems namely the fine-tuning and coincidence problem \cite{ref12, ref13}, phantom scenario suffers from ultraviolet quantum instabilities \cite{ref14} and quintessence does not match with recent observations \cite{ref7,ref8,ref9} which indicate the possibility of crossing phantom divide line (PDL) at $68\%$ CL.
+The thing which we almost know precisely is that at matter dominated era the cosmic expansion was decelerating but at a certain redshift called transition redshift, the dark energy dominated over the universe and hence the expansion of the universe has been changed from decelerating to accelerating phase.
 We can investigate this phase transition by tracing the sign change of the universal deceleration parameter $q(z)$ in the history of cosmic evolution.
-In general, basic characteristics of the cosmological evolution could be expressed in terms of the Habble parameter $H_{0}$ and the deceleration parameters $q_{0}$ \cite{ref15}.\\
+In general, basic characteristics of the cosmological evolution could be expressed in terms of the Hubble parameter $H_{0}$ and the deceleration parameter $q_{0}$ \cite{ref15}.\\